-- (3) A person who owns, controls or operates a facility in subclause (2)(a) (theatre), (2)(b) (cinema), (2)(c) (music hall, concert hall or auditorium), (2)(d) (gallery or a museum), (2) (e) (State Library), (2)(f) (arena or stadium), (2)(h) (amusement park) or (2)(n) (animal facility) or (2)(q) (convention centre) in Regional Victoria may only operate the facility if: - (a) the number of members of the public in each non-seated indoor space or non-seated outdoor space at any one time is limited to (with infants under one year of age not counting towards this limit) either: - (i) the number calculated by dividing the total area of the relevant space accessible to members of the public (measured in square metres) by 4; or - (ii) if the facility has a COVID Check-in Marshal at all entrances to the facility open to members of the public whenever the facility is operational, the density quotient; and

-- (b) the number of members of the public permitted in each seated indoor space or seated outdoor space at any one time is limited to 75 per cent of the maximum seated capacity for that space (with infants under one year of age not counting towards this limit); and - (c) the number of members of the public in each indoor space (whether seated or non-seated) at any one time does not exceed 300 (with infants under one year of age not counting towards this limit); and - (d) the number of members of the public in each discrete outdoor space does not exceed 1,000 (with infants under one year of age not counting towards this limit); and
+- (3) A person who owns, controls or operates a facility in subclause (2)(a) (theatre), (2)(b) (cinema, but excluding a drive-in cinema), (2)(c) (music hall, concert hall or auditorium), (2)(d) (gallery or a museum), (2)(e) (State Library), (2)(f) (arena or stadium), (2)(h) (amusement park) or (2)(n) (animal facility), (2)(q) (convention centre) or (2)(r) (function facility) in the State of Victoria may only operate the facility if: - (a) the number of members of the public in each non-seated indoor space or non-seated outdoor space at any one time is limited to (with infants under one year of age not counting towards this limit) the density quotient; and - (b) the number of members of the public in each indoor space (whether seated or non-seated) at any one time is limited to no more than 100 (with infants under one year of age not counting towards this limit); and - (c) the number of members of the public in each discrete outdoor space is limited to no more than 300 (with infants under one year of age not counting towards this limit); and

-Note: a person who owns, controls or operates a facility for any activity or event proposed to exceed the limits in subclause (e) above should have regard to the Public Event Framework and exemption process for 'eligible public events' described in clause 17.
+Note: a person who owns, controls or operates a facility for any activity or event proposed to exceed the limits in subclause (c) above should have regard to the Public Event Framework and exemption process for 'eligible public events' described in clause 18.

-- (e) any food and drink facility within the entertainment facility operates in accordance with the requirements of clause 13 (food and drink facilities); and - (f) any retail facility within the entertainment facility operates in accordance with the requirements of clause 11 (retail facilities); and - (g) where the maximum capacity for the facility is 500 or more in accordance with these directions, a COVIDSafe Plan for the facility is published on the facility's internet website.
+- (d) a COVID Check-in Marshal is present at all entrances to the facility open to members of the public whenever the facility is operational; and - (e) any food and drink facility within the entertainment facility operates in accordance with the requirements of clause 13 (food and drink facilities); and - (f) any retail facility within the entertainment facility operates in accordance with the requirements of clause 11 (retail facilities); and - (g) any dancefloor in the entertainment facility is closed.